A unique horticulture cluster

 Each year a large number of foreign trade missions and government delegations come to Westland to gain and exchange knowledge.
 Westland companies also take part in the trade missions that the Dutch government initiates all over the world.
 Companies from abroad are very interested in the expertise that Westland entrepreneurs bring with them to those events.
 Their high level of knowledge makes Westland an interesting location for international knowledge-intensive companies to set up their business.
 In Westland they can further build and share their knowledge and develop new innovations in collaboration with other companies there.

 To further strengthen the international position of the Netherlands' most innovative sectors of industry, the Dutch Government has designated nine 'Top Sectors'.
 One of those Top Sectors is called ‘Horticulture and Starting Materials’.
-Westland forms one of the most important pillars of this particular Top Sector.
+West-Holland forms one of the most important pillars of this particular Top Sector.

 Cooperations at the regional, national and European level